ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 - `run('deploy')`

-- you will need staking pool address for to run the backend script. you can find it in `contrat_addresses.json`, it is also printed on the console.
+- you will need a staking pool address to run the backend script.
+You can find it in `contrat_addresses.json`, it is also printed on the console.

 Once you have deployed your contracts you can stake your sweet ETH!
 You will receive your liquid ssvETH representing your stake.
-If you need help with getting your hands on 32 goerliETH to test validator deployment, we should be able to help you on [our discord](https://discord.com/invite/AbYHBfjkDY).
+If you need help getting your hands on 32 goerliETH to test validator deployment, we should be able to help you on [our discord](https://discord.com/invite/AbYHBfjkDY).

-When you have enough (32) goerliETH for to test depositing a validator change the value in the `stake.py` script or simply run this in your console:
+When you have enough (32) goerliETH to test depositing a validator change the value in the `stake.py` script or simply run this in your console:

 - `StakingPool[0].stake({'value':64*10**18})`